markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 Did you notice how `justify-content` is set to `center` now?
 This is because want these two boxes as close to the middle of the screen as possible instead of far apart from one another like in the `<header>` and `<footer>`.

-We now have to deal with the fact that the "call to action" (aka CTA) that we added in Lesson 1 runs the full width of the hero flexbox, as shown in this image:
+We now have to deal with the fact that the call to action (CTA) that we added in Lesson 1 runs the full width of the hero flexbox, as shown here:

 ![Hero section with full width and un-styled call to action](assets/lesson-2/1401-hero-broken.jpg)

 Let's add some styles to our CTA:

-- Create a CSS rule for the element with a class of `hero-cta`:
+1. Create a CSS rule for the element with a class of `hero-cta`:

 ```css
 .hero-cta {